rebeccatraceyt/Kryan/README.md

   </dd>

   <dt><a href="bio.html" target="_blank">Bio Page</a></dt>
-  <dd>The Bio Page is divided similarly to the Home Page in order to create a consistent look throughout.
+  <dd>The Bio Page is divided similarly to the Home Page in order to maintain consistency.
 Just like the Home page, the Bio page is two columns wide on desktops and one column wide on mobile and tablet devices:
      <ul>
           <li><strong>Hero Image</strong> - Occupying 50% of the page width, on the left side, while viewing on a desktop.
 On mobile and tablet devices, the image becomes stacked at the top of the page, occupying 100% of the page width.
 The imagery used was specifically chosen to visually represent the tonality of the artist's persona.
           </li>